fhogan/primitive_planning/README.md

 # Planning Functions for Robot Manipulation with Twin Palms

-This repo contains a Python library to plan robot manipulation primitives: pushing, pulling, levering, and grasping.
+This repo contains a Python library to plan robot manipulation primitives for the yumi robot equipped with two palms.
 This repo is adapting from [Mpalms Repo](https://github.com/mcubelab/mpalms), which contains the full planning + feedback pipeline for the tactile dexterity project.

 ## Dependencies